solid/solidproject.org/_posts/for-developers/apps/first-app/2019-01-01-01_authentication.md

   // `https://inrupt.net` or `https://solid.community`) using a method of your choice. const identityProvider = await getIdentityProvider();

   /* 3.
-Initialise the login process - this will redirect the user to their Identity Provider: */ auth.login(identityProvider);
+Initiate the login process - this will redirect the user to their Identity Provider: */ auth.login(identityProvider);
 }
 ```